Thenvanathi/dev-tinder/homework.md

 - Create PasswordHash using bcrypt.hash & save the user is excrupted password
 - Create login API
 - Compare passwords and throw errors if email or password is invalid

+Ep-10
+- Install cookie-parse
+- just send a dummy cookie to user
+- Create GET /profile API and check if you get the cookie back
+- install jsonwebtoken
+- In login API, after email and password validation, create a JWT token and send it to user in cookie
+- Read the cookies inside your profile API and find the logged in user
+- userAuth Middleware
+- Add the userAuth middleware in profile API and a new sendConnectionRequest API
+- Set the expiry of JWT token and cookies to 7 days
+- Create userSchema method to getJWT()
+- Create UserSchema method to comparepassword(passwordInputByUser)